SHACL-X/shacl-x/README.md

 Both tools take the following parameters, for example:

-`shaclvalidate.bat -datafile myfile.ttl -shapesfile myshapes.ttl`
+`shaclvalidate.bat -datafile myfile.ttl -shapesfile myshapes.ttl -ont myontology.ttl`

+where
-where `-shapesfile` is optional and falls back to using the data graph as shapes graph.
+- `-shapesfile` is optional and falls back to using the data graph as shapes graph
+- `-ont` is optional and injects extra ontological information into the data graph

 Add -validateShapes in case you want to include the metashapes (from the tosh namespace in particular).

 Currently only Turtle (.ttl) files are supported.